michael-lazar/astrobotany/README.md

 # Astrobotany

-A community garden for gemini servers
+A community garden for gemini

 **(fork of [jifunks/botany](https://github.com/jifunks/botany))**